 Click here for the best hotels in Le Marais in Paris 4

 HOTEL DE JOSEPHINE DE BONAPARTE, Paris 4, $$$$

 Located in a former convent, this charming hotel is inspired by Napoleon’s wife, Joséphine de Bonaparte.
-Its unique decorated rooms are elegant and romantic and its cozy saloons are the perfect place for a last glass of wine.
+Its uniquely decorated rooms are elegant and romantic, and its cozy saloons are the perfect place for a last glass of wine.